bcharlier/HMMA238/README.md

 # Books and other resources

-The main resource for the course is available on the present github repository, with additional elements presented in the file [IntroPython.pdf](http://josephsalmon.eu/enseignement/Montpellier/HLMA310/IntroPython.pdf).
+The main resource for the course is available on the present `github` repository, with additional elements available in the file [IntroPython.pdf](http://josephsalmon.eu/enseignement/Montpellier/HLMA310/IntroPython.pdf).

 ## Additional resources: